EnterpriseDB/cnp-bench/README.md

 * Running `pgbench` inside Kubernetes on:
     * an existing PostgreSQL cluster (by passing a host, port, and/or database name)
     * an *ad-hoc* CNP cluster, specifically created by the chart
+* Running `hammerdb` inside Kubernetes on:
+    * an existing PostgreSQL cluster (by passing a host and a superuser credentials)
+    * an *ad-hoc* CNP cluster, specifically created by the chart

 ## Requirements